erik78se/layer-pyapp-snapped/tutorial-charm-with-layer-snap.md

 summary: Simple charm for the pyapp snap
 maintainer: Erik Lonroth <erik.lonroth@gmail.com>
 description: |
-  This charm deploys the pyapp  application, just add it as a resource and you are off to the races!
+  This charm deploys the pyapp  application, either from snapstore or if you supply it as a juju resource.
 tags:
   - example
   - snap